GHFear/IllusorySigMaker.idc/README.md

 To gain this functionality you would edit your existing "ida.idc" scipt in "/ida/idc/"<br>
 or if the file doesn't already exist you would have to create it or copy paste my file into your folder.

+**IllusorySigMaker.idc:** Use like a normal idc script.
+(File->ScriptCommand->Import).

+**ida.idc:** Use only if you want to have the script auto start with all your IDA projects with CLTR-ALT-S hotkey functionality.

 /GHFear